m05e5/Review_Project_Trial/README.md

 # Review_Project_Trial

-> One paragraph statement about the project.
+> this is the project we did for the admission trial

 ![screenshot](./admission.png)